Home Nike Soccer California San Diego Nike Boys Soccer Camp at University of San Diego

 “It’s a place where I feel like being a coach it’s more like a vocation,” Quinn said.
 “I want to leave USD a better place than when I started.
 You want to be influential with kids.
 Sometimes it’s with conversation.
 Sometimes it’s through action.”

 Quinn doesn’t just tell his players how to play the game.
 He steps in and shows them.
-When the Toreros might be down a man during drills, the 59-year-old Quinn jumps in and fills the void.

-"That's the love of the game," said Toreros striker Miguel Berry.
+"That's the love of the game," said former Toreros striker Miguel Berry.
 "Where you just have to play."

 In 1997, Quinn became the youngest coach in Major Soccer League history.
 In 2013, he was inducted into the Indoor Soccer Hall of Fame and the Breitbard Hall of Fame, which honors San Diego sports.